AgrarAktionen/CI-CD/readme.md

 appsrv
 ===
 This is the application server
-See the [appsrv](./appsrv/README.md) subfolder for how to use CDI in Quarkus
+See the [appsrv](./appsrv/README.md) subfolder for how to use REST/JPA/CDI in Quarkus

 www
 ===